-Arredondo et al. examined the performance by utilizing topology [PET (polyethylene terephthalate)/Ag/ZnO/ Binary blend (PBDB-T: ITIC)/FHCPEDOT: PSS].
-In the study, 1,8-diiooctane [(DIO)-additive] was incorporated and not incorporated in OPV cells with ITO free, which is topped with air-refined slot-die.
-OPV cell with DIO investigated a PCE (4.97%), an FF (52.7%), a Voc (0.811 V) and a Jsc (11.56mAcm-2), whereas OPV cell without DIO investigated a Jsc (11.02 mAcm-2), a PCE (4.03%), a FF (46.6%) and a Voc (0.783 V) [41].
+Arredondo et al. examined the performance by utilizing topology, PET (polyethylene terephthalate)/Ag/ZnO/ Binary blend (PBDB-T: ITIC)/FHCPEDOT: PSS.
+In the study, fabrication of OPV cells was made using air-refined slot-die coating on an ITO free substrate by incorporating and not incorporating 1,8-diiooctane (DIO) additive.
+OPV cell with DIO got a PCE of 4.97 %, an FF of 52.7 %, a Voc of 0.811 V and a Jsc of 11.56 mAcm-2, whereas OPV cell without DIO got a Jsc of 11.02 mAcm-2, a PCE of 4.03 %, an FF of 46.6 % and a Voc of 0.783 V [41].
 Table 2 below provides the overall summary of the above particularized research works pertaining to different photovoltaic peculiarities of PBDB-T/ ITIC driven Polymer PV Cells used and the results attained thereof:-